department-of-veterans-affairs/va.gov-team/products/health-care/champva/design-and-research/research-sync-agenda.md

 ### Decisions and action iteams
 - Incorporate feedback to two readout decks
-- Start with process workflow, and then Steven's service blueprint for claims
+- Start with process workflow, and then Steven's service blueprint for FMP claims

 ## June 13, 2024
 This meeting has been canceled.